Ridesharing services have all but replaced the typical “yellow cab” taxis that proliferated the streets of the world up to the last decade.

 Uber and Lyft both insure their drivers for up to $1 million in third-party liability.

 Yes.
-The best way to get an assessment of your case is to consult with an experienced Arkansas rideshare attorney like those of us at Harris Law Firm.
+The best way to get an assessment of your case is to consult with an experienced Arkansas Uber and Lyft accident attorney like those of us at Harris Law Firm.
 We can help you make sense of your accident, who is responsible, and how we can help you hold them accountable.

 We know the ins and the outs of the process, so we know what to do.
-Let us help you with all your Arkansas Lyft and Uber accident needs.
+Let us help you with all your Arkansas rideshare accident needs.

 Frequently Asked Questions